magnusja/libaums/README.md

 libaums
 =======

-Open source library to access USB Mass Storage devices on Android
+Libaums - Library to access USB Mass Storage Devices
+License: Apache 2.0 (see license.txt for details)

+Author: Magnus Jahnen, jahnen at in.tum.de
+Advisor: Nils Kannengießer, nils.kannengiesser at tum.de
+Supervisor: Prof. Uwe Baumgarten, baumgaru at in.tum.de

+Technische Universität München (TUM)
+Lehrstuhl/Fachgebiet für Betriebssysteme
+www.os.in.tum.de

-This library was part of my bachelor thesis at the operating system chair of the TU Munich (www.os.in.tum.de).
-A digital version of the thesis can be found [here](https://www.os.in.tum.de/fileadmin/w00bdp/www/Lehre/Abschlussarbeiten/Jahnen-thesis.pdf).
+The library was developed by Mr. Jahnen as part of his bachelor's thesis in 2014.
+It's a sub-topic of the research topic "Secure Copy Protection for Mobile Apps" by Mr. Kannengießer.
+The full thesis document can be downloaded [here](https://www.os.in.tum.de/fileadmin/w00bdp/www/Lehre/Abschlussarbeiten/Jahnen-thesis.pdf).

+We would appreciate an information email, when you plan to use the library in your projects.